enzo-project/enzo-e/getting_started.rst

-"`HDF5 <http://www.hdfgroup.org/HDF5/>`_ is a "data model, library, and file format for storing and managing data", and is the primary library used by Enzo-P/Cello for data output.
+"`HDF5 <http://www.hdfgroup.org/HDF5/>`_ is a "data model, library, and file format for storing and managing data", and is the primary library used by Enzo-P / Cello for data output.

 If HDF5 is not already installed on your machine, it may be available through your operating system distribution, otherwise it can be